 But how ineffective?
 Dr. Josephine Wolff, a professor of cybersecurity policy at Tufts University, says there’s been little published on exactly how secure two-factor authentication is.

 “It hasn’t been studied and tested as thoroughly as it could be,” says Wolff.
 “So we still don’t have a great grasp on the strengths and weaknesses of different types of second factors.”
-However, she notes that Google recently published a pair of studies that “make big steps” to dissect which factors are more secure.

 And as for the safety of financial institutions, we simply don’t know, says Wolff.
 “Most sites don’t release any numbers about how often their users’ accounts are compromised, so we don’t really know who’s doing the best or worst job.”